Table of Contents

 Things NOT To Do for Someone Experiencing Alcohol Poisoning

 Urban myths suggest that food, coffee, sudden shocks, or medication can help a person sober up faster.
-However, when a person is suffering from alcohol poisoning, the only way to help the person “sober up” faster is to get emergency medical attention.
+However, when a person is suffering from alcohol poisoning, the only way to help is to get emergency medical attention as quickly as possible.

 - Do not give the person coffee, because caffeine can cause further dehydration.

 - Do not attempt to feed the person, because they may choke on the food due to a lack of gag reflex or ability to swallow.

 - Do not give the person any other medications, because mixing drugs and alcohol will likely make the alcohol poisoning worse.

 - Do not make the person throw up to get alcohol out of the stomach, because their gag reflex will likely not work and they could choke.

 - Do not walk the person around, in an attempt to “walk it off,” because their reduced physical coordination could lead to falls or other accidental harm.

 - Do not put the person in a cold shower, because that could increase hypothermia.

 - Do not let the person “sleep it off,” because alcohol is likely still digesting into their bloodstream and their symptoms could get much worse.